 Reports, Public Use Files and Documentation

-Look in the tables below for recent and archived annual reports, public use data files and related documentation.
+Look in the tables below for recent and archived annual reports and information on public use data files and related documentation.

-If you have questions about the content and use of the Vermont Uniform Hospital Discharge Data Set, or wish to access Vermont Public Use Files that are not available online:Barbara Carroll, Public Health Analyst Vermont Department of Health
+If you have questions about the content and use of the Vermont Uniform Hospital Discharge Data System:Jeffrey Ross Vermont Department of Health

 108 Cherry Street